 How Full Is Your Bucket?

-Read the book How Full is Your Bucket (For Kids) and brainstorm a list of bucket fillers together to inspire acts of kindness in the community.
+Obtain and read the book, How Full is Your Bucket, (For Kids) by Tom Rath and illustrated by Mary Reckmeyer.
+Brainstorm a list of bucket fillers together to inspire acts of kindness in the community.
 The negative actions of others toward us can empty our buckets, and our own meanness toward them can empty their buckets, too.
 Positive actions will reverse the process.

 Students can brainstorm ideas to help others in the community and address and potentially solve some of the issues.
 The teacher will use mind mapping tools with the students to capture thoughts and ideas.